toi500/toiflow/README.md

 Ensure that the `.env` file is not shared or committed to version control to keep sensitive data secure.
 Always use HTTPS in production environments to encrypt data in transit.
 ToiFlow is not officially associated with Flowise and is an independent implementation for enhanced security.

-**Users are encouraged to fork the project and adapt it to their specific needs and use cases.
-Please note that ongoing support or updates should not be expected.**
+Users are encouraged to fork the project and adapt it to their specific needs and use cases.
+Please note that ongoing support or updates should not be expected.

+**Made with ❤️ by @toi500**